首页 | 本学科首页 官方微博 | 高级检索

 Barriers to Small Molecule Drug Discovery for Systemic Amyloidosis

-Authors:Gareth J Morgan
+Authors:Gareth J. Morgan

-Institution:Section of Hematology and Medical Oncology, Amyloidosis Center, Department of Medicine, School of Medicine, Boston University, Boston, MA 02118, USA;
+Affiliation:Section of Hematology and Medical Oncology, Amyloidosis Center, Department of Medicine, School of Medicine, Boston University, Boston, MA 02118, USA;

 Abstract:Inhibition of amyloid fibril formation could benefit patients with systemic amyloidosis.
 In this group of diseases, deposition of amyloid fibrils derived from normally soluble proteins leads to progressive tissue damage and organ failure.
 Amyloid formation is a complex process, where several individual steps could be targeted.
 Several small molecules have been proposed as inhibitors of amyloid formation.
 However, the exact mechanism of action for a molecule is often not known, which impedes medicinal chemistry efforts to develop more potent molecules.
 Furthermore, commonly used assays are prone to artifacts that must be controlled for.
 Here, potential mechanisms by which small molecules could inhibit aggregation of immunoglobulin light-chain dimers, the precursor proteins for amyloid light-chain (AL) amyloidosis, are studied in assays that recapitulate different aspects of amyloidogenesis in vitro.
 One molecule reduced unfolding-coupled proteolysis of light chains, but no molecules inhibited aggregation of light chains or disrupted pre-formed amyloid fibrils.
 This work demonstrates the challenges associated with drug development for amyloidosis, but also highlights the potential to combine therapies that target different aspects of amyloidosis.